-Over the weekend, three exciting things occurred.
+Over the weekend, two exciting things occurred.
 The first was EdCampKY in Bardstown.
 I'll be writing a separate post about my experience later this week.

 NOTE 10/27/14 2:29 PM: One of our teachers informed me that if you upgrade to Yosemite you cannot run Notebook software anymore for your SMART Board (it requires Notebook '14, which we don't have).
 IF YOU USE YOUR MACBOOK TO RUN YOUR SMARTBOARD, DO NOT INSTALL YOSEMITE.